rsdoiel/antenna/science_and_technology.md

 date: 2025-04-09, updated: 2025-04-09, from: The Register (UK I.T.
 News)

 <h4>Committed $80B capex for DCs as recently as January.
-We wonder what changed?</h4> <p><strong>World War Fee</strong>  Microsoft has called a halt to the construction of three datacenter campuses in central Ohio, in a sign the tech giant is having to reappraise its infrastructure requirements amid uncertain economic circumstances and concerns over AI demand.…</p>
+We wonder what changed?</h4> <p><strong>World War Fee</strong>  Microsoft has called a halt to the construction of three datacenter campuses in central Ohio, in a sign the tech giant is having to reappraise its infrastructure requirements amid uncertain economic circumstances and weaker-than-expected AI demand.…</p>

 <br>